emilywoods/matrix-calculations/ACs.md

 Given the user inputs a valid NxN matrix size
 When the user inputs values for each row
 And a row has too many values
 Then an error message is displayed
 And the user can retry

-**Scenario: user inputs a blank row**
-Given the user inputs a valid NxN matrix size
-When the user inputs values for each row
-And a row is blank
-Then an error message is displayed
-And the user can retry